-Corriente recently engaged an independent consultant to complete a review of its Ecuador gold concession package totalling 6,600 hectares containing encouraging gold targets that are not part of the company's foreseeable copper development programs within the Corriente Copper Belt.
-Following completion of this review and accompanying 43-101 Technical Report, the company plans to distribute ownership of these concession rights to existing shareholders in the second quarter of 2007.
+During the first quarter of 2007, Corriente engaged an independent consultant to complete a review of its Ecuador gold concession package totalling 6,600 hectares containing encouraging gold targets that are not part of the company's foreseeable copper development programs within the Corriente Copper Belt.
+Following completion of this review, on April 3, 2007, the company announced that its Directors had approved the spin-off of the company's Caya 36 (Tundayme) and Piedra Liza gold assets into a new company, by means of a Plan of Arrangement (the "Arrangement").